percona/pmm/doc/source/faq.rst

 How to troubleshoot communication issues between PMM Client and PMM Server?
 ================================================================================

+There is a ``pmm-admin check-network`` command, which `checks connectivity <https://www.percona.com/doc/percona-monitoring-and-management/pmm-admin.html#pmm-admin-check-network>`_ between |pmm-client|
+and |pmm-server| and presents the summary of this check in a human readable form.

+Broken network connectivity may be caused by rather wide set of reasons.
-When :ref:`using Docker <run-server-docker>`, the container is constrained by the host-level routing and firewall rules.
+Particularly, when :ref:`using Docker <run-server-docker>`, the container is constrained by the host-level routing and firewall rules.
 For example, your hosting provider might have default *iptables* rules on their hosts that block communication between |pmm-server| and |pmm-client|, resulting in *DOWN* targets in